top of page

 In Montreal, she has been commissioned to facilitate workshops, create artistic and curatorial public art projects for the Centre d’Histoire de Montréal, La Fonderie Darling, Imago Theatre, Playwright’s Workshop Montréal, and has collaborated on community events and cultural exchanges with institutions such as Mutek, Heritage Montréal, Montréal Arts Interculturel, and Parks Canada.
 Her contributions to research and the advancement of knowledge in critical urban spatial practices beyond academic audiences include a number of university-community collaborations, and invitations to give public lectures at cultural institutions in Montreal such as Observatoires des médiations culturelles, the Canadian Centre for Architecture (Ephemeral City), the artist-run centre Articule (“Would you be my curator?”), and the McCord Museum (City Talks).

 Internationally, she has given workshops and presentations about her research and urban curatorial work, as well as participated in various interdisciplinary and research-creation activities, events, curatorial and visiting scholar/ artist residencies hosted by institutions such as the Zentrum für Kunst und Urbanistik, and Agora, Berlin (2015); the School of Art, Design and Architecture Creative Exchange Institute, University of Tasmania, Australia (2016); the Department of Spatial Design at Massey University, New Zealand (2017); the XX Architecture and Urbanism Biennial, Chile (2017); Performance Design at Roskilde University, Denmark (2018); Prague Quadrennial of Performance Design & Space (Czech Republic, 2019, 2023); The School of Performance Design and Cultural Industries, University of Leeds, UK (2021, 2023); the DesignLab, Universidad Adolfo Ibáñez, Santiago de Chile (2022); Matters of Activity (MOA) at Humboldt University (Oct & Nov 2023); and the Immersive Arts Centre, University of the Arts Zurich (2023).
 She also co-convenes the Theatre & Architecture working group for the International Federation for Theatre Research (2021-2025).
+In 2023-2024, Shauna was a visiting researcher at the Matters of Activity cluster of excellence, Humboldt University, Berlin, and an artist in residence with Euroatlas/ Hangar in Lisboa, Portugal.

 Her writing on site-specific art, urban scenography, art and public space, performance pedagogy, new media performance, and performative practices have been published in numerous essays and monographs, and peer-reviewed scholarly publishing houses, including with Bloomsbury, Routledge, the Journal of Theatre & Performance Design, FIELD: a journal of socially-engaged art criticism, PARtake: the Journal of Performance as Research, and JAR 28 (journal of artistic research).
 She is co-editor of the book anthology Performing Institutions: Contested Sites & Structures of Care (Intellect Books 2023).